 What is Automated Regression Testing

 It means that the problems of time and cost must be somehow solved.
 Many testers have found that the only way out is to automate regression testing.
-The advantage is that the procedure will take place with almost no human involvement, provide accurate results, and high speed of testing.
+The advantage is that the data driven testing procedure will take place with almost no human involvement, provide accurate results, and high speed of testing.

 When are Automated Regression Testing Tools Needed?